bentoml/BentoML/docs/source/frameworks/fastai.rst

 object.
 This means that a fastai runner will receive the same inputs type as the given learner.

-i.e: `Tabular learner <https://docs.fast.ai/tabular.learner.html>`_ will
-accept a :obj:`DataFrame` input.
-Text learner will accept a :obj:`str` input, etc.
+For example, Runner created from a `Tabular learner <https://docs.fast.ai/tabular.learner.html>`_ model will accept a :obj:`pandas.DataFrame` as input, where as a Text learner based runner will accept a :obj:`str` as input.

 Using PyTorch layer